A Guide To Breakdown Assistance

 Invest in a simple car emergency kit as it can be used all year round.
 Do a quick search online to find one that you think suits your needs.
 Your emergency needs can vary during the year so stock it up with different requirements depending on the time of the year.
 A basic car emergency kit could include a high visibility jacket, emergency triangle, change of clothes, bottled water, torch and food.

-If you breakdown in a location with limited reception you might use up a lot of your phone battery trying to locate where you are on Google maps.
-Put a paper road map in your car so that you can conserve your phones battery for other use.
+If you break down in a location with limited reception, you might use up a lot of your phone battery trying to locate where you are on Google Maps.
+Put a paper road map in your car so that you can conserve your phone’s battery for other, more vital uses.